astrojohannes/densegastoolbox/README.md

 # Dense Gas Toolbox #

 # Aim
-Calculate density and temperature from observed molecular lines.
+Calculate density and temperature from observed molecular emission lines, using radiative transfer models.

 # Method
-Minimize observed line ratios against radiative transfer models.
 Our models assume that the molecular emission lines emerge from a multi-density medium rather than from a single density alone.
+The density distribution is assumed to be log-normal or log-normal with a power-law tail.
+The parameters (density, temperature and the width of density distribution) are inferred using Bayesian statistics, i.e. Markov chain Monte Carlo (MCMC).

 # Results
-Using an ascii table of observed molecular intensities [K km/s], the results (mass-weighted mean density, temperature and width of the density distribution) are saved in an output ascii file.
+Given an ascii table of observed molecular intensities [K km/s], the results (mass-weighted mean density, temperature and width of the density distribution) are saved in an output ascii file.
 Furthermore, diagnostic plots are created to assess the quality of the fit/derived parameters.